Financials

 Income tax expense

-The Group recorded an income tax expense of US$ 0.7 million for H2 2023 as compared to US$ 1.5 million in H2 2022.
-The Group recorded an income tax expense of US$ 1.5 million for the year ended December 31, 2023, as compared to US$ 2.5 million for the year ended December 31, 2022.
-The Group’s income tax is affected by the profitability being realised in various entities of the Group, each subject to different jurisdictions, applicable incentives, and income tax loss carry forwards.
+The Group recorded an income tax expense of US$ 0.5 million for H1 2024, as compared to an income tax expense of US$ 0.9 million in H1 2023.
+The decrease in income tax expense was primarily due to combined tax reporting initiatives taken by the Group and by the profitability being realised in various entities of the Group, each subject to different jurisdictions, applicable incentives, and income tax loss carryforwards.

 Commentary